InfiniteOracles/Nestri_notes/Nestri-CustomLaunching.md

 ```
   - Currently this command will open `steam-native` using `-tenfoot` which will open it in steam big picture.
 - Important note:
   I found most apps just don't wanna work with `-e` don't ask why but it just only works with steam as far as i know.
-So just remove -e if your app isn't launching.
+So just remove -e if your app shows a black screen/doesn't launch.
 ****